kuzzleio/kuzzle/doc/2/api/controllers/document/delete-fields/index.md

 ## Body properties

-- `fields`: an array of string.
+- `fields`: an array of strings.
 Each string represents a path (see [lodash path](https://lodash.com/docs/4.17.15#toPath)) to a specific field to remove

 ---